 What is Business Intelligence?

-Business intelligence is a data-driven process for analyzing and understanding how organizations work and make better decisions based on real insights.
-Business intelligence, or BI, has become a popular term across industries, but it is a catch-all term that encompasses various processes, tools, and methodologies that let companies capture data, analyze it, and derive better answers to key questions.
+Business intelligence is the data-driven process for understanding your business, so you can make better decisions based on real-time insights.
+Business intelligence, or BI, has become a popular term across industries that encompasses various processes, tools, and methodologies that let companies capture data, analyze it, and derive better answers to key questions.

-BI starts with the tools to capture data from across an organization’s operations so that every stakeholder can eventually access them.
-This includes the use of data warehouses and identifying them multiple data channels available to gain a deeper understanding of an organization.
+Business intelligence can show you what’s happening behind the scenes, and give you clues on how to improve future performance.
+BI tools reveal new data relationships and let you explore untried business possibilities.
+BI captures data from across an organization’s operations and makes insights accessible to every stakeholder.
+To do this, it uses data in every location, including warehouses, cloud storage, and data lakes, and organizes multiple data channels to gain a deeper understanding of an organization.
 In an increasingly digital world, this translates into terabytes’ worth of data that must be properly contextualized.

 See Sisense in action:

 Another key aspect of business intelligence is the organization and analysis of these massive data sets to find unexpected connections, patterns, and insights that can be turned into actions.

 To do this, organizations employ advanced analytics and visualization tools that allow them to parse data, provide better access to different team members, and make insights more easily digestible.

 Additionally, most business intelligence tools include virtual dashboards that offer direct access to the most relevant data and let different team members view only the insights that are necessary for them.

 Business intelligence has gone from a novelty to a necessity in most industries today.
 One huge benefit of using BI at an organizational level: the insights it provides are not just available to C-level managers, but can be adapted by users in every department to drive improvements and efficiency.